hai-vr/documentation/docs/research/nochat/index.md

 Unity VR game developers usually create and test all of their content within the Unity Editor, in VR, including VR controls.

-However, **VRChat world creators do not VR controls within the Unity Editor**.
+However, **VRChat world creators do not test VR controls within the Unity Editor**.
 They don't even view their VR content within the Unity Editor (although [I'm trying to make this more accessible using LetMeSee](/docs/products/let-me-see)).

 Testing native Unity VR games in-editor provides several benefits: